histographer/infrastructure/README.md

 ## How to install and run

+- Create a copy of .env.sample with the name .env
-- Fill the init.sh file
+- Fill the .env file where appropriate
-- Run the init.sh script
+- - OPTIONAL: run ./generate_secrets.sh to fill empty secrets
 - Run docker-compose up -d (-d is optional)